andrii-hantkovskyi/autoria-scraper/README.md

 - The scraper uses `Playwright` to simulate clicks on “Show phone” and extract data from scripts.
 - Rate limits are respected via randomized `sleep()` and retry logic.
 - You must use the correct version of `pg_dump` matching PostgreSQL server.
 Optionally add `postgres-client` to the scraper Dockerfile.

 ---

+## 🔧 Ways to Improve

+- **Implement batching (DB & requests):**
+  Insert data in batches instead of per-record, and send multiple requests in parallel for higher throughput and lower DB overhead.
+- **Retry with exponential backoff:**
+  Use smarter retry logic for requests and API calls, especially on rate-limits or temporary failures.
+- **Async connection pool:**
+  Consider using a connection pool for aiohttp to further improve efficiency.
+- **Proxy and user-agent rotation:**
+  Reduce risk of blocking or bans by rotating proxies and user-agents for each session/request.

+---